MicrosoftDocs/microsoft-365-docs/microsoft-365/security/mtp-autoir-actions.md

 ---
-title: Approve or reject actions related to automated investigation and remediation in Microsoft 365
+title: Approve or reject actions related to automated investigation and remediation in Microsoft Threat Protection
 description: Use the Action Center to manage actions related to automated investigation and response
 keywords: action, center, autoair, automated, investigation, response, remediation search.product: eADQiWindows 10XVcnh